DIAZEPAM- diazepam injection, solution

 MANAGEMENT OF OVERDOSAGE

 Manifestations of diazepam overdosage include somnolence, confusion, coma, and diminished reflexes.
 Respiration, pulse and blood pressure should be monitored, as in all cases of drug overdosage, although, in general, these effects have been minimal.
 General supportive measures should be employed, along with intravenous fluids, and an adequate airway maintained.
-Hypotension may be combated by the use of norepinephrine or metaraminol.
+Hypotension may be combated by the use of Levophed (norepinephrine bitartrate) or Aramine (metaraminol).
 Dialysis is of limited value.

 Flumazenil, a specific benzodiazepine receptor antagonist, is indicated for the complete or partial reversal of the sedative effects of benzodiazepines and may be used in situations when an overdose with a benzodiazepine is known or suspected.
 Prior to the administration of flumazenil, necessary measures should be instituted to secure airway, ventilation, and intravenous access.
 Flumazenil is intended as an adjunct to, not as a substitute for, proper management of benzodiazepine overdose.
 Patients treated with flumazenil should be monitored for re-sedation, respiratory depression, and other residual benzodiazepine effects for an appropriate period after treatment.
 The prescriber should be aware of a risk of seizure in association with flumazenil treatment, particularly in long-term benzodiazepine users and in cyclic antidepressant overdose.
 The complete flumazenil package insert including CONTRAINDICATIONS, WARNINGS, and PRECAUTIONS should be consulted prior to use.